ros-industrial-consortium/ipa_seminar/ipa_seminar_perception/README.md

 You can also show the plane parameters (normal, centroid).
 In RVIZ, click on "Add" and select "Marker".
 Display and subscribe to "/plane_segmentation/marker_params":

-Additionally you can visualize the point cloud of points considered above the plane segmentation.
+Additionally you should visualize the point cloud of points considered above the plane segmentation (/plane_segmentation/above_plane).
 This is the most useful way to visualize the effects of the plane parameters.

 ![rviz6](./doc/rviz6.png "Plane marker")

 Now you can move the camera and take a look on the results in RVIZ.
-Keep in mind that the algorithm always segments the dominant plane
+Keep in mind that the algorithm always segments the dominant plane.

 #### 3.3.
 Marker message